-Caregiving-related tax deductions can help lower your taxes and maximize your refund.
-If you’ve been caring for an older adult, use Shannon Listman’s 7 smart tax tips for caregivers to find as many deductions as possible.
+Caregiving-related tax deductions can lower your taxes and maximize your refund.
+If you’re caring for an older adult, tax-savvy caregiver Shannon Listman shares 7 smart tax tips for caregivers help you find as many deductions as possible.

 1. Save all caregiving-related receipts